alfianhq/Background-Generator/README.md

 # Background-Generator
-css and javascript backgorund generator
+css and javascript backgorund generator with input type : color